About

 In the late 1800′s The Rutland Historical and Improvement Society was established to preserve, protect and improve this town upon a hill.
 During the wars and the outbreak of tuberculosis, the society was forced to close their doors until a group of townspeople reactivated the group in 1965 in the name of Rutland Historical Society.

-common Main Street Research
+common Research

 Many use the facility for researching old homes and their ancestors.
 There are also several works of Franklin T. Wood, noted artist/etcher, who once resided in Rutland.